pmy1733/Wildlife-Tracker/README.md

 * Clone from git: https://github.com/pmy1733/Wildlife-Tracker.git
 * Open the cloned project by (File Explorer or (CMD/Bash/Shell)
 * Create databases and tables in psql (development and test)
-* Now start the project with:   `gradle run`
+* Now start the project with:   `gradle run`command .
-* On you browser, open this URL : localhost:4567
+* On you browser, open this URL : localhost:4567, you can change the port from the project if this is already in use

 ## TechnologyY Stack
 * Java